Meal times can be a little bit messy when you have a toddler.

 Cut your vegetables in different interesting ways.
 Invest in a vegetable cutter or a spiralizer, kids love shapes so by cutting your vegetable in different shapes you make the vegetable interesting, they might actually eat the vegetable.

 Try adding vegetable into your meals rather than serving them as a side dish.

-For example if you are making a pasta dish why not add mixed vegetable together with the pasta and the saute.
+For example, if you are making a pasta dish why not add mixed vegetable together with the pasta and the sauce.

 10. Remember To Praise And Stay Positive.

 Having a fussy eater child can make you frustrated at times but it’s important to stay positive.

 Always remember to stay positive and no yelling or shouting and use words of encouraging every time.